-Explore new professional career opportunities and augment your expertise with our new Graduate Certificate in Global Finance Trading.
+Explore new professional career opportunities and augment your expertise with our online Global Finance Trading Graduate Certificate program.

-Using our award-winning, 100% online learning platform, this program consists of four courses, each lasting five weeks.
+Using our award-winning platform, this 100% online graduate certificate program consists of four courses, each lasting five weeks.
 It is designed to provide students with an opportunity to:

 Employment of financial analysts is projected to grow 12% from 2014 to 2024, faster than the average for all occupations.
 Employment of securities, commodities, and financial services sales agents is projected to grow 10% from 2014 to 2024, faster than the average for all occupations.
 Lastly, demand for investment banking advisory services and commodities trading are likely to create strong employment growth. *

-The curriculum offers an opportunity for students to acquire the theoretical concepts and practical methods to trade and manage various financial instruments, including foreign exchange (forex) commodities and stocks.
-Students will learn to use fundamental analysis and technical indicators and will acquire an understanding of trading psychology and risk management to enhance their trading management skills.
+This graduate certificate program curriculum offers an opportunity for students to acquire the theoretical concepts and practical methods to trade and manage various financial instruments, including foreign exchange (forex) commodities and stocks.
+Students will learn to use fundamental analysis and technical indicators and will acquire an understanding of trading psychology and risk management to enhance their global trading finance skills.

 (If you are interested in a graduate degree with a strong emphasis on this specialization, consider our Master of Science in Finance with a concentration in Global Finance Trading.)

 |MSF 557 Financial Trading and Management, 3 Credits|

 |MSF 560 Trading Psychology and Risk Management, 3 Credits|

 |Tuition||Cost Per Course||Total Program|